Lemmah/buggy_rsvp/README.md

 Bug fixed:
 * Checking the box to hide unconfirmed guests now works as intended.
 * Submitting new names to the list works as intended.
+* Clicking "Save" when editing a guest's name now saves the edits.